csebooks/artificial-intelligence/content.en/iv-uncertain-knowledge-and-reasoning/_index.md

 **16.4.2 Preference structure and multiattribute utility**

 Suppose we have n attributes, each of which has d distinct possible values.
-To specify the complete utility function U(x1, . . . , xn), we need d
+To specify the complete utility function U(x~1~, . . . , x~n~), we need d

 n values in the worst case.
 Now, the worst case corresponds to a situation in which the agent’s preferences have no regularity at all.
 Multiattribute utility theory is based on the supposition that the preferences of typical agents have much more structure than that.
 The basic approach is to identify regularities in the preference behavior we would expect to see and to use what are called **representation theorems** to showREPRESENTATION